 February 12, 2013 UPDATE:

 As a result of this blog, I was contacted by a lovely woman in LA who was scammed by the same individual.
 I am very sorry to say that Match.com did not block the name ericadams1970 nor did they contact anyone this person may be in touch with.
 The good news is two fold.
 The person in the photo is an artist living in Miami.
 I also have a new girl friend and we have promised to put our collective powers together to nail this jerk.
-We also have promised to attend each others weddings because we are hot catches not hot messes and despite the aching heart, we still believe in love.
+We also have promised to attend each others weddings because we are hot catches not hot messes and despite our bruised hearts, we still believe in love.